 For children, being identified as cognitively talented can lead to tailored educational plans that suit their learning pace and style.
 It allows educators to provide appropriate challenges and support, preventing boredom or under-stimulation in traditional classroom settings.
 Some children might also need support in managing the complexities of having a high IQ, such as heightened sensitivities, asynchronous development, or social and emotional challenges.
 Testing can lead to accessing appropriate resources or counseling.

-For adults, knowing one’s abilities can boost confidence and self-esteem.
+Knowing one’s abilities can boost confidence and self-esteem for adults.
 It allows individuals to embrace their strengths and uniqueness, fostering personal development and a sense of identity.
 Also, as with children, testing for giftedness can help adults manage some of the same complexities.

 Career and Vocational Guidance